-- The 'Work-Related Activity Group' for people who have limited capability for work at present, but can prepare for a return to work in the short to medium term.
-In these cases the claimant must take part in work-focused interviews with their personal adviser who will support them to prepare for suitable work.
-There is a time limit of one year for claimants placed in this group who receive contributory ESA (this is a payment based solely on their national insurance record). - The 'Support Group' for people who have limited capability for work-related activity because their illness or disability has a severe functional effect on their capability to work.
-Claimants are not expected to work or regularly attend a Jobcentre, but they can volunteer to attend work-focused interviews with a personal adviser.
+• The 'Work-Related Activity Group' - for people who have limited capability for work at present, but can prepare for a return to work in the short to medium term.
+In these cases, the claimant must take part in work-focused interviews with their work coach who will support them to prepare for suitable work.
+There is a time limit of one year for claimants placed in this group who receive contribution-based ESA or New Style ESA (these payments are made solely on the basis of their National Insurance record).

+• The 'Support Group' - for people who have limited capability for work and work-related activity because their illness or disability has a severe functional effect on their capability to work.
+Claimants are not expected to work or regularly attend a jobcentre, but they can volunteer to attend work-focused interviews with a work coach.
 Claimants who are terminally ill are also placed into the Support Group (see 'Claims from people who are terminally ill' at the end of this leaflet).

 People should call Jobcentre Plus to start a claim (see 'Contact Details for Patients' at the end of this leaflet).
 Claimants need to provide medical evidence until DWP makes a decision on their claim, and must also complete the ESA50 self-assessment form.
 During the assessment phase, claimants are paid the same amount of benefit as if they were claiming Jobseeker's Allowance.
 DWP can decide to award benefit to people with the most severe illnesses and disabilities from evidence submitted during the assessment phase alone.
 Otherwise claimants must attend a face-to-face Work Capability Assessment (WCA) conducted by a healthcare professional, which DWP will use to help decide if the claimant should be awarded ESA.

-Your patient may ask you for a fit note to support their claim to ESA, see guidance on assessing a patient's fitness for work in general and completing fit notes at www.gov.uk/government/publications/fit-note-guidance-for-gps
+Your patient may ask you for a fit note to support their claim to ESA, see guidance on assessing a patient's fitness for work in general and completing fit notes at: www.gov.uk/government/publications/fit-note-guidance-for-gps.